DRO Adapter for Glass and Magnetic Scales V2

 This is an updated version of the TouchDRO adapter for Glass and Magnetic Scales.
 It supports up to four scale inputs, tachometer input, touch probe/tool setter input, and up to four axis limit switches.
 The adapter can handle single-ended (TTL) and differential (RS-422) quadrature signals and supports most modern glass and magnetic DRO scales that output a 5V quadrature signal.

-The adapter is sold as a ready-to-use board with a set of scale connector harnesses that can be configured for your specific scale pinout.
 Each adapter is built from high-quality name-brand components to stringent IPC-A-610 Class II or better standard.
 I personally inspect, program, and test each and every unit before shipping to ensure excellent performance and long-term reliability.

 - Four scale inputs (differential and single-ended scales)